Tour Conditions & Terms

 being like-minded, having the same love, being of one accord, of one mind.
 Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.
 Let each of you look out not only for his own interest, but also for the interests of others. – Philippians 2:2-4

 The needs of other team members should be placed ahead of one’s own.
-Team members should seek out understanding in all of their relationships, respecting each other by submitting to one another out of reverence to Christ (Ephesians 5: 21).
-This includes listening to each others opinions, ideas, and needs; and respecting each others time, property and sleep.
+Team members should seek understanding in their relationships, respecting each other by submitting to one another out of reverence to Christ (Ephesians 5: 21).
+This includes listening to each other’s opinions, ideas, and needs and respecting each other’s time property, and sleep.

 With Locals